 Real-time follow-ups should appear on monitors and notify people by email or phone if something falls outside the expected.
 Ensure you have a realistic target, and you're always trying to improve year-over-year development.

 Waste is best reduced at the source – at the specific processes generating the waste.
 A detailed process walk-through will reveal process steps with critical waste and where attention should be given.

 Make sure to measure the product mass both before and after critical processes and split the losses into wanted and unwanted losses.
 Wanted losses are the losses necessary to transform raw materials into final products and only include the unwanted losses in the calculation.

 Food producers typically identify and eliminate waste through the below major activities:

 Reducing waste is just one process to improve the production line and increase profits.
-To stabilize your production plan and take process improvements one step further, we recommend to also look at your Overall Equipment Efficiency (OEE) and see how you can improve it.
+To stabilize your production plan and take process improvements one step further, we recommend also looking at your Overall Equipment Efficiency (OEE) and seeing how you can improve it.